polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 - Read [Validator Requirements](infrastructure/running-a-validator/requirements.md) and understand the recommended minimum skill level and hardware needs
 - Read [General Management](infrastructure/running-a-validator/operational-tasks/general-management.md), [Upgrade Your Node](infrastructure/running-a-validator/operational-tasks/upgrade-your-node.md), and [Pause Validating](infrastructure/running-a-validator/onboarding-and-offboarding/stop-validating.md) and understand the tasks required to keep your validator operational
-- Read [Rewards Payout](infrastructure/staking-mechanics/rewards-payout.md) and understand how validator rewards and determined and paid out
+- Read [Rewards Payout](infrastructure/staking-mechanics/rewards-payout.md) and understand how validator rewards are determined and paid out
 - Read [Offenses and Slashes](infrastructure/staking-mechanics/offenses-and-slashes.md) and understand how validator performance and security can affect tokens staked by you or your nominators

 ## Initial Setup